 This in many ways is a tale of mystery within which the reader is taken on a virtual treasure hunt.
 Faith and belief and the fear of being undermined are central to the story.
 Although biblically based (the protagonist is a Biblical Archaeologist) this is a work of fiction.
 Those who would naturally shy away from anything religious should think twice because this is more of an adventure story than a critique of faith or belief.

 The plot and characters are well written.
 It is easy to visualise not only the people themselves but also the conversations they have.
 To quote an old saying, it is ‘like being a fly on the wall’.
 The plot unravels at a reasonable pace although there are occasions when it gets a little bogged down on detail.
 Nevertheless, this does not detract from the story too much and is obviously intended to set the background, roots and understandings from which the protagonist is working.

-The book is available in paperback and as an e-book.
+The book is as an e-book.

 Readers may know the book by its original cover as shown here.